Rete mirabile

-A rete mirabile (Latin for "wonderful net"; plural retia mirabilia) is a complex of arteries and veins lying very close to each other, found in some vertebrates, mainly warm-blooded ones.
+A rete mirabile (Latin for "wonderful net"; : retia mirabilia) is a complex of arteries and veins lying very close to each other, found in some vertebrates, mainly warm-blooded ones.
 The rete mirabile utilizes countercurrent blood flow within the net (blood flowing in opposite directions) to act as a countercurrent exchanger.
 It exchanges heat, ions, or gases between vessel walls so that the two bloodstreams within the rete maintain a gradient with respect to temperature, or concentration of gases or solutes.
 This term was coined by Galen.

 Effectiveness

 The effectiveness of retia is primarily determined by how readily the heat, ions, or gases can be exchanged.
 For a given length, they are most effective with respect to gases or heat, then small ions, and decreasingly so with respect to other substances.

 The retia can provide for extremely efficient exchanges.
 In bluefin tuna, for example, nearly all of the metabolic heat in the venous blood is transferred to the arterial blood, thus conserving muscle temperature; that heat exchange approaches 99% efficiency.